 Electrochemistry with tradition and a future – Ulm's contribution to the energy revolution and electric mobility

 The Science City of Ulm is a hotbed of future technology for powerful, reliable batteries and fuel cells.
 Such novel and environmentally friendly storage and conversion devices could make a substantial contribution to the success of the energy revolution and to establishing electric mobility.
-To achieve this, Ulm University, which is renowned worldwide for its long-established electrochemistry, collaborates with strong partners from the industry.
+To achieve this, Ulm University, which is renowned worldwide for its long-established fundamental research in electrochemistry, collaborates with strong partners from the industry.

 Searching for tomorrows batteries